blackfalcon/Sass-Guidlines/SASS-Guidlines.md

 ## Working with partials

-A partial in SASS is a document with an underscore preceding the name.
+A partial in Sass is a document with an underscore preceding the name.
 Example, `_widget.scss`.
-Using this convention, when processed, SASS will not output a standalone CSS file.
+Using this convention, when processed, Sass will not output a standalone CSS file.
 A partial is simply a resource file that other docs can consume and use.
-This is essential for managing large libraries of SASS logic, element and widget styles.
+This is essential for managing large libraries of Sass logic, element and widget styles.

-I have found that the simplest way to manage your SASS files is via a core.scss file consisting of imported partials and a logical grouping of sub files.
-With SASS @import works and it works really well, unlike standard CSS.
+I have found that the simplest way to manage your Sass files is via a core.scss file consisting of imported partials and a logical grouping of sub files.
+With Sass @import works and it works really well, unlike standard CSS.
 It is encouraged to break your files into smaller manageable chunks of code.

-If you can't decide to use either SASS or SCSS, the good news is that you don't.
-SASS and SCSS files can live together in perfect harmony.
+If you can't decide to use either Sass or SCSS, the good news is that you don't.
+Sass and SCSS files can live together in perfect harmony.
 So if you have a reason for using one syntax over another for specific use cases, this is acceptable.
-For example, some like to use SCSS for logic building and then use SASS for design building.
-You do not need to state either SCSS or SASS with the @import function, just the path to the partial.
+For example, some like to use SCSS for logic building and then use Sass for design building.
+You do not need to state either SCSS or Sass with the @import function, just the path to the partial.

 ## Dynamic and reusable code

-SASS's greatest strength is in it's ability to create dynamic, intelligent and efficiently reusable code.
+Sass's greatest strength is in it's ability to create dynamic, intelligent and efficiently reusable code.

 ### @mixins